 “There’s just an ice wall blocking this opening, if we break through it was can just walk through the mountain.”

-Breccan dug through the snow revealing a thick ice wall.
+Breccan dug through the snow revealing the thick ice wall she was talking about.

-“I can get through that” said Kiko who was preparing to break down the wall.
+“I can get through that” said Kiko who was circuling her arm, preparing to break down the wall.

 Breccan held up his hand to stop her.
 “That’s not so wise gorgeous.
-Simply breaking it down could cause an avalanche and cover us up along with the entrance.”
+Simply breaking it down with brut force could cause an avalanche and cover us up along with the entrance.”
 He said in his charming voice.